Colorado Department of Transportation: History

 The Colorado Department of Transportation has its roots in 1909, when the first highway bill was passed by forming a three-member Highway Commission to approve work and allocate funds.
 The Commission first took their post on January 1, 1910.
 In 1917, the State Highway Fund was created and the State Highway Department was formed.
 In 1935, Highway Department employees were joined by 44 new co-workers selected from among 7,500 applicants to become the first members of the Colorado State Highway Courtesy Patrol.
 The Patrol later became a division of the Highway Department.

 In 1947, the first National System of Interstate and Defense Highways was approved by the federal works administrator.
 In Colorado, approved routes included all of I-25 from the Wyoming border to Raton Pass; all of I-80S (now I-76); and I-70 from Denver to the Kansas border.
 In 1953 the state legislature passed a new law reorganizing the Highway Department and renaming it the Colorado Department of Highways.
 In 1956, Congress passed the Federal Interstate Highways Act.
 Among the approvals was the section of I-70 from Denver to the Utah border.
 In 1968, legislation reorganized highway matters and created the Colorado Department of Highways (CDOH) with 3 main divisions: Division of Highways, Division of Planning and Research, and Division of Patrol.
 In 1991 – CDOH became CDOT to better align its functions and budgets with Federal Highway Administration / U.S. Department of Transportation.

+On January 29, 2026, Colton Wiedman, an employee of the Colorado Department of Transportation, was driving a snowplow on Interstate 70.
+The vehicle crossed a median, struck a car, and killed the driver.
+In April 2026, Wiedman was charged with multiple misdemeanors related to the crash.